Wilga Park Morgans

 I have not wanted to part with this beautiful speciman of Morgan filly.
 She has all those wonderful attributes of her Dam and Sire that we love ... sound mind, intelligence and athleticism beyond her years, sweet nature and the 'look' that we love.
 Sassafras appears to be taking after her older, smokey black, siblings and will be over 15hh.

-Sassafras has exactly the same colour genetics as her three older brothers who are also smokey black - homozygous black with one cream gene - EE Crn.
+Sassafras has exactly the same colour genetics as three of her older brothers who are also smokey black - homozygous black with one cream gene - EE Crn.

 Good sense must over-ride my desire to keep this beautiful girl.
-However, her home will have to be one where she can excel as a riding horse.
-Sassafras has so much to give as an athlete, it would not be fair to deprive her of the opportunity to display her talents before she is put to the task of producing babies.
+However, Sassafras has so much to give we hope she has the opportunity to be a ridden horse before she is put to the task of producing babies.

 The description of the Sassafras Tree:-